infracost/infracost-azure-devops/README.md

         #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
         - name: INFRACOST_ENABLE_CLOUD
           value: true
+        # If you're using Terraform Cloud/Enterprise and have variables stored on there
+        # you can specify the following to automatically retrieve the variables:
+        # env:
+        # - name: INFRACOST_TERRAFORM_CLOUD_TOKEN
+        #   value: $(tfcToken)
+        # - name: INFRACOST_TERRAFORM_CLOUD_HOST
+        #   value: app.terraform.io # Change this if you're using Terraform Enterprise
       jobs:
         - job: infracost
           displayName: Run Infracost